neo4j-examples/neo4j-movies-template/tutorial/MovieAppTutorial.md

 ### Loading Your Own Data
-Although the tutorial repository comes with a pre-built _Movie_ `graph.db` file, you'll want to learn how to create your own `graph.db` file with your own data set, customized to your web application.
+Although this tutorial's repository comes with a pre-built _Movie_ `graph.db` file, you'll want to learn how to create a `graph.db` file with your own data set, that is customized to your web application.
 This section will demonstrate how to import your own data into your local Neo4j instance.
 Although there are [multiple ways](http://www.neo4j.org/develop/import) to create a `graph.db` from scratch, we will focus on using the Cypher command `LOAD CSV` here.

+<<< insert new instructions (pending) >>>
 <!--
 ## Building the Database